KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### Bucket List

-I crossed a couple of items off of my "bucket list."
+I crossed a couple of items off of my "bucket list": a meal at The Kitchen Table and coffee at The Hive.

 ![](2025-recap-images/the-kitchen-table-breakfast-buffet.jpg)
 The Kitchen Table's outstanding breakfast buffet